GoogleCloudPlatform/ml-on-gcp/gce/burst-training/README.md

 VM instance, installs the appropriate libraries and packages, creates the image, and then deletes the Compute Engine instance when it is done.

-Packages are installed on the VM is done by means of a [startup script](https://cloud.google.com/deployment-manager/docs/step-by-step-guide/setting-metadata-and-startup-scripts), which is executed on the VM immediately after it starts.
+Packages are installed on the VM by means of a [startup script](https://cloud.google.com/deployment-manager/docs/step-by-step-guide/setting-metadata-and-startup-scripts), which is executed on the VM immediately after it starts.
 For the Census example, we are using [image.sh](./image.sh).
 In your own work, it should suffice to make